Josh-Schwa/team45_lab11/README.md

 Whenever the counter reaches the desired count, it toggles.
 Since a single Hz comes from the transition from high to low and back to high, we have to toggle twice to get the value of one Hz.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
 The ripple counter goes to all 1s on the first clock cycle since that is our desired count and then it counts dowwards from there.
+We had to initialize the T flip flops with our desired value.

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?
 C_val = (100 mHz / 2) * (1 / 1 khz)